jupyter-server/jupyter-scheduler/README.md

 ```

 #### scheduler_class
-The fully classified classname to use for the scheduler api.
-This class should extend from `jupyter_scheduler.scheduler.BaseScheduler` and implement all abstract methods.
-Default class is `jupyter_scheduler.scheduler.Scheduler`.
+The fully classified classname to use for the scheduler API.
+This class should extend `jupyter_scheduler.scheduler.BaseScheduler` and implement all abstract methods.
+The default class is `jupyter_scheduler.scheduler.Scheduler`.
 ```
 jupyter lab --SchedulerApp.scheduler_class=jupyter_scheduler.scheduler.Scheduler
 ```